leilei-anthony/multilingual-bible-text-cleaning/README.md

 - `source-files/` – Contains the original full Bible file.
 - `raw-files/` – Extracted raw versions of Genesis, Exodus, and Numbers.
 - `processed-files/` – Cleaned and segmented versions of each book.
+- `demo-videos` – Demo videos of performing cleaning and segmentation steps.